 “They would eat me like hot cake.
 They would even kill me if they got to know that I am on the way going back…” — Pastor Steven

-URGENT: Steven Tendo (or Pastor Steven) is an ordained minister, human rights activist, and detained asylum‐seeker facing imminent deportation to Uganda, where government forces had tortured him, amputated two of his fingers, and killed several of his family members.
-He will likely be killed by security agencies if returned.
+Steven Tendo is an ordained minister seeking safety from danger in Uganda, where government forces tortured him, amputated two of his fingers, and murdered several of his family members.
+He will likely be killed if returned.

-Detained by Immigration and Customs Enforcement (ICE) for over 18 months after seeking safety here, his health has deteriorated from inadequate care in detention for his diabetes: he is now blind in one eye and losing vision in the other.
-He was hospitalized in July, and despite his destroyed immune system, ICE sent him back to a detention facility where over a hundred people have tested positive for COVID‐19.
+Detained by Immigration and Customs Enforcement (ICE) for 20 months after requesting asylum here, his health has rapidly deteriorated from inadequate care for his diabetes: he is now blind in one eye and losing vision in the other.
+He was hospitalized in July, and despite his destroyed immune system, ICE sent him back to a facility where over a hundred people have tested positive for COVID-19.

 Pastor Steven recently faced imminent deportation until global campaign efforts and congressional intervention stopped his deportation.
 However, his health continues to worsen behind detention walls.
-He must be allowed to remain in the U.S. while he pursues the right to seek asylum in safety and freedom.
+He must be allowed to pursue the right to seek asylum in safety and freedom.
 We must act quickly to save Pastor Steven’s life.
-Demand ICE to stop his deportation and release him now.
+Demand ICE to release him now.